axelpale/sprinkler/README.md

 [![npm](https://badge.fury.io/js/sprinkler.svg)](https://badge.fury.io/js/sprinkler)

 With Sprinkler you can create an image rain on canvas.
-Give it a canvas element and a list of image paths and call start() to make it rain bananas or frogs or anything you can imagine!
+Give it a canvas element and a list of image URLs and call start() to make it animate dropping particles e.g. bananas or frogs or anything you can imagine.
+There are lots of parameters to tweak particle movement and transparency.
+Have fun!

 Compatible with all the [browsers that support canvas](http://caniuse.com/#feat=canvas).